The Death of the Survey: The Rise of AI Behavioral Twins

 - Legacy Insights: Demographic profiles and historical survey responses used as baseline data.

 Large language models (LLMs) and machine learning systems synthesize this data into predictive behavioral outputs.
+In effect, organizations can "ask" the twin instead of fielding a survey.

 3. Why Behavioral Twins Provide More Truthful Insights